-This comprehensive guide to text analytics covers everything from thematic coding to sentiment analysis and - most importantly - how to implement text analysis as a market researcher.
+This comprehensive guide to text analytics for market research covers everything from thematic coding to sentiment analysis and - most importantly - how to implement it effectively.
 It is useful for anyone looking to extract insights from text and should show you that getting started with text analytics doesn't have to be difficult.

 If you are still curious or want more advanced examples, check out Displayr's resources to keep learning.